-- 250 Pager ID Accepted

-- 421 Too Many Errors, Goodbye (terminate connection)

-- 421 Gateway Service Unavailable (terminate connection)

-- 550 Error, Invalid Pager ID

-- 554 Error, failed (technical reason)
+250 Pager ID Accepted 421 Too Many Errors, Goodbye (terminate connection) 421 Gateway Service Unavailable (terminate connection) 550 Error, Invalid Pager ID 554 Error, failed (technical reason)

-The level 2 enhancements affect the PAGEr command.
-Please refer to the appropriate section for details.
+Both level 2 and level 3 enhancements affect the PAGEr command.
+Please refer to the appropriate section(s) for details.

-4.2.2 MESSage <Alpha or Numeric Message>
+4.3.2 MESSage <Alpha or Numeric Message>

 The MESSage command specifies a single-line message, into the gateway.
 Limited validation of the message may be done on the SNPP server (such as length), but type-of-message validation should be done by the paging terminal.
-Duplicating the MESSage command before SENDing the message should produce an "503 ERROR, Message Already

-Entered" message, and allow the user to continue.
+Duplicating the MESSage command before SENDing the message should produce an "503 ERROR, Message Already Entered" message, and allow the user to continue.